North and South Korea to meet in 2022 World Cup qualifiers

 United Arab Emirates is top-seeded in a Group G loaded with Southeast Asian derbies, involving Vietnam, Thailand, Malaysia and Indonesia.

+There was growing laughter in the draw room at Asian Football Confederation headquarters in Kuala Lumpur, Malaysia, as balls drawn by Australia great Tim Cahill continued to join the regional neighbors together.

-Australia, which plays in the Asian soccer confederation, will play Jordan, Taiwan, Kuwait and Nepal in Group B.
+Australia, which plays in the Asian region, will play Jordan, Taiwan, Kuwait and Nepal in Group B.

-World Cup host Qatar also plays as this group stage doubles up as qualifiers for the 2023 Asian Cup being played in China.
+World Cup host Qatar also plays as this group stage doubles up as qualifiers for the 2023 Asian Cup, when it will defend the continental title in China.
 Qatar will play Oman, India, Afghanistan, Bangladesh in Group E.

 China is in Group A with Syria, Philippines, Maldives and Guam.
 Japan is in Group F with Kyrgyzstan, Tajikistan, Myanmar and Mongolia.